brainstormforce/wp-spectra/readme.txt

 * Fix:- Timeline - Connector does not show color without icon when scrolling.
 * Fix: Resolved Buttons should consider button text as a string instead of html in multiple blocks.
 * Fix: Container - Does not work properly when it is used inside cover block.
+* Improvement: Implemented CLS for all the blocks which have image tag.

 = 2.0.13 - THURSDAY, 29th SEPTEMBER 2022 =
 * Fix: Icon List - Bold/Italic style tag visible in aria-label attribute.